TEALSK12/2nd-semester-introduction-to-computer-science/readings.md

     print('x is positive')
 ```

-The boolean expression after if is called the condition.
+The Boolean expression after if is called the condition.
 If it is true, then the indented statement
 gets executed.
 If not, nothing happens.

 `if`-statements have the same structure as function definitions: a header followed by an indented